 A tree falls on a building other than your house

-A homeowners insurance policy is a package policy, meaning it covers more than just your house.
+An Ohio homeowners insurance policy is a package policy, meaning it covers more than just your house.
 So let's say the tree falls onto your detached garage and damages it.
 Since the Garage is considered an Other Structure (Coverage B of the homeowners policy), then it should work in a similar fashion as described in the first example.
 If for some reason you don't have Coverage B on your policy, then the likelihood of having debris removal is low.
 However, most standard homeowners insurance policies for owner-occupied homes do have Coverage B.

 What if I have a condo instead of a house?